9.2 Classroom Policies

 Decisions on granting deferred examinations are made by the Dean overseeing the department offering the course upon consultation with the course instructor.
 The decision of the dean is final.
 Students who fail to complete a deferred final examination will be assigned a grade of 0 (zero) for the exam.
 Instructors submit final grade to the Registrar within 48 hours of the deferred exam or the normal grade deadline for the course whichever is later.

 Aegrotat standing is designed to assist students who experience serious illness or injury which prevents them from writing final examinations and deferred final examinations.
-Applicants for aegrotat standing must have completed 30 credits at Concordia University of Edmonton, may apply only for courses in which they are registered and attending and for a maximum of 36 credits in their entire program.
+Applicants for aegrotat standing may apply only for courses in which they are registered and attending and for a maximum of 36 credits in their entire program.

 Decisions on granting Aegrotat Standing are made by the Dean overseeing the department offering the course upon consultation with the course instructor.
 Aegrotat Standing consists of a letter grade or the CR notation if a letter grade cannot be assigned or the course normally is marked CR/NC.
 The decision of the dean is final.